Jantje19/MusicStream-Plugins/README.md

 - Profit

 ## Create a plugin
 Take a look at the [example](https://github.com/Jantje19/MusicStream-Plugins/tree/master/Example).
-Or at the already created plugins: [Cast-Plugin](https://github.com/Jantje19/MusicStream-Cast-Plugin).

 #### API
 The *index.js* file looks on startup in the Plugins directory.
 It loops though every directory and searches for an *index.js* file.
 So **there should be an *index.js* file in the root of your plugin directory.**